-Case Management directions
+Case management directions

-15. At the request of the Case Presenter or a Registered Person or of his or her own volition, the Chair of the Hearing Panel or of the Professional Conduct Committee (if different) may give such directions as are in the interests of justice and as they see fit.
-These may include directions as to
+15. At the request of the Case Presenter or a Registered Person or of their own volition, the Chair of the Hearing Panel or of the Professional Conduct Committee (if different) may give such directions as are in the interests of justice and as they see fit.
+These may include directions as to: